FigCapsHF/FigCapsHF/README.md

 To enable the generation of high-quality figure captions, we introduce **FigCaps-HF**, a new framework for figure-caption generation that can incorporate domain expert feedback in generating captions optimized for reader preferences.
 Our framework comprises of 1) an automatic method for evaluating quality of figure-caption pairs, 2) a novel reinforcement learning with human feedback (RLHF) method to optimize a generative figure-to-caption model for reader preferences.
-We demonstrate the effectiveness of our simple learning framework by improving performance over standard fine-tuning across different types of models.
-In particular, when using BLIP as the base model, our RLHF framework achieves a mean gain of 35.7\%, 16.9\%, and 9\% in ROUGE, BLEU, and Meteor, respectively.
 We release a large-scale benchmark dataset with human feedback on figure-caption pairs to enable further evaluation and development of RLHF techniques for this problem.

 | Model            | Parameters | ROUGE-L | BLEU   | Meteor |